 As news of the attack spread, media outlets and officials from a number of nations reported that some of their citizens were in the hotel or had been freed.
 A summary:

 Six Russian nationals “were gunned down together with 13 [others] in the hotel restaurant in the first moments of the terror attack,” the Russian Foreign Ministry said Saturday in a statement.
 Six other Russians were freed.

 Three Chinese nationals were also killed, the Chinese Embassy in Bamako told state media.

 The family of Shmuel Ben Halal, a 60-year-old Israeli who worked as an educational adviser for Mali’s government, said he died as well.

-The victims also include Geoffrey Dieudonne, an administrative counselor for Belgium's Parliament.
-He was in Bamako as part of a three-day French-language convention.
+• Geoffrey Dieudonne, an administrative counselor for Belgium’s Parliament, died as a result of the attack, Parliament said.
+Details about his death weren’t immediately clear; he was in Bamako as part of a three-day French-language convention.

 “We are devastated,” said Michaelle Jean, secretary-general of La Francophonie, an organization planning events on diversity and cultural expression as well as governance at the Bamako hotel.
 “We salute [Dieudonne’s] courage, strength of conviction [and] determination.”

-Soldiers stormed the hotel in Sevare to end the daylong siege that started when gunmen raided the hotel after attacking a military site nearby.
+The soldiers stormed the hotel to end a daylong siege that started when gunmen raided the hotel after attacking a military site nearby, witnesses said.

 At the time, the Malian army said the attackers were affiliated with the Macina Liberation Movement.
 Human Rights Watch has described the group as Islamists who commit “serious abuses in the course of military operations against Mali’s security forces.”